-The letters of engagement of the Directors are available for inspection upon request of the Secretary at the registered office.
+The letters of appointment of the Directors are available for inspection upon request of the Secretary at the registered office and on the Company's website.
 The Board evaluates its performance and the performance of individual Directors on an annual basis by reference to the guidelines set out in the Code utilising questionnaires circulated by the Secretary, which require each director to review and comment on both their own and their fellow directors' performance.
 The results of those questionnaires are then discussed by the Board.
 The Chairman reviews and agrees with each Director their training and development needs, if any.
 Having performed this review in respect of the Year, the Board believes that the current mix of skills and experience of the Directors is appropriate to the requirements of BGHL.
 The Board is satisfied that it has the policies, processes, information, time and resources to function effectively and efficiently.

 The Board has considered whether the Board evaluation should be externally facilitated.
-Acknowledging the relatively small size of the Board, that three of the four directors have been appointed within the last four years, it was agreed that the cost of external facilitation was not presently justified.
+Acknowledging the relatively small size of the Board and that three of the four directors were appointed during the Year, it was agreed that the cost of external facilitation was not presently justified.
 This decision will be reviewed at least annually.